 The basic progressive lens selection includes clear lenses, tinted glasses lenses, sunglasses lenses, basic photochromic lenses, Transitions Adaptive lenses, and digital screen protection lenses.
 Premium Progressive lens options for include tinted glasses lenses and Transitions Adaptive lenses.
-Since this can be a lot of information to take in, we put together a guide to help you understand the different types of progressive lenses.
+Since this can be a lot of technology information to take in, we put together a guide to help you understand the different types of progressive lenses.

 Why Learn About the Types of Progressive Lenses?

 Eye doctors prescribe glasses with progressive lenses are to people who need vision correction for near, mid, and far distances.
 While glasses with progressive lenses can be worn by anyone, they’re most often worn by people aged 40 years and older whose vision blurs when focusing on things up close.
-This is called presbyopia is a normal part of aging.
+This is called presbyopia and is a normal part of aging.

 Photochromic Transitions Adaptive progressive lenses

 EyeBuyDirect offers basic photochromic lenses and premium Essilor progressive lenses with Transitions Adaptive technology.
 Photochromic and Transitions lenses become tinted when exposed to direct UV light and are clear in its absence.
 This gives you a pair of progressive glasses indoors and a pair of sunglasses with progressive lenses outdoors.
 Our Basic Progressive lens is available for both photochromic and Transitions lenses, while only Transitions are available for EyeBuyDirect’s Premium Progressive lens option.

 All photochromic and Transitions lenses feature tints in either a brown copper or slate gray.
 If you spend a lot of time outside and want your tint to be able to adapt to varying light conditions, then you may want to consider glasses with photochromic or Transitions lenses.

 Theory, in Cognac

 Tinted progressive lenses VS progressive sunglass lenses